ulises-codes/bite-me/README.md

 ### Web Workers!

+This project includes two [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers).

+- snakeWorker.js (SnakeGame and OffscreenGame components) handles most of the computations behind the snake's position and the game's timer
+- canvasWorker.js (OffscreenSnake component only) is handles the [Offscreen Canvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) for browser's that support it

 If a browser supports OffscreenCanvas, you can import the OffscreenSnake component, which offloads the canvas rendering logic to a web worker for a slight increase in performance and most of all, reliability.

 The OffscreenSnake component accepts the same props as the regular Snake component.